The Brass Verdict: Plot

-On the strength of information from Bosch, Haller becomes suspicious that Vincent has bribed someone in the legal process to plant a jury member who would help obtain an acquittal for Walter Elliott, regardless of the evidence.
-On investigation, he finds that one of the jurors has stolen someone else's identity, and he ensures that this information becomes known to the judge in the Elliott case, resulting in the trial being brought to a halt just as it begins to go Haller's way.
-Elliott, however, confesses to Haller that he actually did kill Mitzi and her lover, and Haller is left pondering on the outcome of the case.
-During the evening he receives a call from the police, asking him to help a former client.
-When he arrives on the scene, he is attacked by a man who attempts to push him over a precipice.
-Bosch and his team, who have been observing Haller, arrive on the scene just in time to prevent the murder, and the attacker is discovered to be the planted juryman.
+On the strength of Bosch's findings, Haller suspects that Vincent bribed someone in the legal process to plant a juror who would help obtain an acquittal for Elliott, regardless of the evidence.
+He discovers that one of the jurors has stolen someone else's identity, which results in the trial being halted.
+Elliott confesses to Haller that he actually did kill Mitzi and her lover.
+That evening he receives a phone call purportedly from the police, asking him to help a former client.
+When he arrives at the scene, he is attacked by a man who attempts to push him over a precipice.
+Bosch and his team, who have been observing Haller, arrive just in time to prevent the murder.
+The attacker is discovered to be the planted juror.

 Haller figures out that the person behind the corruption is in fact a senior judge, and confronts her with his evidence, leading to her arrest by the FBI.
-When he learns that Walter Elliott and his secretary have also been murdered, he assumes she is behind that murder, but it turns out that justice has been dispensed by Mitzi's lover's family before their return to Germany.

-Unknown to Haller, but revealed in previous Connelly novels, is the fact that Bosch is Haller's half-brother.
-Haller works out the puzzle by the end of the book, going mainly on the resemblances between Bosch and his own father (himself a lawyer) but at this point no arrangement is made for the two men to meet again.
+When he learns that Walter Elliott and his secretary have also been murdered, he assumes she is behind that murder, but it turns out that justice has been dispensed by the family of Mitzi's lover before their return to Germany.
+Haller realizes by the end of the book, going mainly on the resemblances between Bosch and his own father (himself a lawyer), and he and Bosch are half-brothers.